flows-network/docs/docs/external-service/openai.md

 # ChatGPT

-The [`openai-flows` crate](https://docs.rs/openai-flows/) supports a wide range of ChatGPT's functionalities on the [`Flows Network`](https://docs.flows.network/docs/) platform.
+ChatGPT has taken the world by storm.
+It has become the de facto brand name for the family of OpenAI's generative AI services.
+Our [`openai-flows`](https://docs.rs/openai-flows/) library supports a wide range of OpenAI's natural language processing features on the [`Flows Network`](https://docs.flows.network/docs/) platform.

-## Overview

-This library facilitates natural language conversation, text completion, image generation, and more.
-It encapsulates the functionalities provided by OpenAI's ChatGPT, enabling the creation of rich, interactive applications hosted on the Flows Network.
+OpenAI's generative AI capabilities can be accessed directly from applications deployed on [`Flows Network`](https://flows.network/) platform, creating new possibilities for hosted applications and taking their perfomrance to the next level.

 ## Trigger

-A `Flows Function` or a bot built with this library sends a user request for Chat, Completions, etc to OpenAI's endpoints and waits for response.
+A `Flows Function` or bot built with the [`openai_flows` crate](https://crates.io/crates/openai-flows) interacts with OpenAI's AI over its chat/completion API.
+Your conversation/completion request is encapsulated and sent to API endpoints, then the function or bot waits for a response from OpenAI, which contains the generated chat response.

 ## Action

-[`Flows Network`](https://flows.network/) receives OpenAI's response then relays back to the user.
-The [`openai-flows` crate](https://docs.rs/openai-flows/) supports streaming and non-streaming requests from OpenAI.
+[`Flows Network`](https://flows.network/) receives the response from OpenAI's endpoint and relays it back to the user.

 ## Recommended Flows and Templates